-Note: The theme fonts only control the text that is inserting in a placeholder (set in the template).
+Note: The theme fonts only control the text that is inserted in a placeholder.
 If you insert a shape or text box onto your slide, it will have whatever formatting you set for your default shapes.

 Go to this article to see how to set your default shapes to carry the formatting you want.

 How to customize the effect styles

 The next thing to determine is the kinds of effects you want to have automatically appear on various objects.

 The effect theme in your template will specify the fills (such as gradients and textures), lines, shadows, and bevels for your shapes, lines, SmartArt graphics, tables and charts.The effect theme chosen not only tells what style to assign to the object in the presentation, but it determines what options users have in the presets within the Shape Styles, SmartArt Styles, Chart Styles and Table Styles.

 - Office 2007 – 2010

 - Top Shadow

 - Milk Glass